foundersandcoders/our-site-v1-DEFUNCT/README.md

 <p>Some initial ideas</p>

 <p>We need a site which acts both as a face for our work and a face for our school.
 How this sits, is not completely clear.
 Do we want our left foot forward or a right?
-As we're not having any trouble getting great applicants and as it may not be detrimental to the school for it to sit it behind the face of a great agency, agency first might be the way forward.
+As we're not having any trouble getting great applicants - and as it may not be detrimental to the school for it to sit it behind the face of a great agency - agency first might be the way forward.
 Any thoughts?</p>

 <p>Note: We may want to do something cleaver with search queries, to decide what people see first when they search for us (e.g. Google search for 'Cheap MVP' leads to a different part of the site than 'Free coding bootcamp'). </p>

-If we run with this, we may want the landing page to show be very on message, with quality work being at the heart of what we do.

-<p class="meta">Running with the agency first idea</p>
+<p><i>Running with the agency first idea<i></p>

 <h3>Landing page</h3>
 <p>Strong image showing some of us at work</p>